Harrex/Day-Planner-2/readme.md

 To get the path to a folder on Windows, right click on the folder and click `Copy As Path`.
 You will have to replace all of the backslashes (\) with forward slashes (/) because backslashes can cause issues.

-5. Run `main.exe`
+4. Run `day-planner.py`
     Running this will first ask you what week it is (If you have that enabled), then generate the file with the current date, eg. `2023-03-02.md`.
-This file will open in any markdown viewer, such as Notepad, Obsidian, or Typora.
+This file will open in any markdown viewer, such as Notepad, Obsidian, or Vim.
 These files won't be edited after creation, so feel free to add things to them after they've been generated.